 It is assumed that the JobCenter cluster site has been created in an environment similar to that shown in the figure below.
-The following are characteristics of the environment shown in the figure:
+The following are characteristics of the environment shown in Figure 2.1, "Example of a Cluster Environment":

 - ■A cluster configuration consisting of active and standby servers.
-While JobCenter starts up and operates normally on the active server, JobCenter starts up and continues operation in the case of failure on the standby server. - A cluster site that can be handled by the active and standby servers is created. - ■The site database exists in the shared disk accessible from both the active and standby servers.
+While JobCenter starts up and operates normally on the active server, JobCenter starts up and continues operation in the case of failure on the standby server. - ■A cluster site that can be handled by the active and standby servers is created.

+■The site database exists in the shared disk accessible from both the active and standby servers.